+As designed, the \texttt{featom} code is tailored towards being state-of-the-art as a \gls{dft} solver for relativistic calculations, which are otherwise treated only through shooting approaches \cite{certikDftatomRobustGeneral2013}, often in the context of expensive quantum chemical finite difference based \cite{grasp2k}.
+Despite this, for systems with a high number of states, \texttt{featom} outperforms shooting method state of the art calculators as well.
+Here, we appeal to the transitive nature of benchmarks since the state of the art \texttt{dftatom} compares favorably to Desclaux \cite{desclaux}, \texttt{atompp} \cite{hamann}, \texttt{grasp2k} \cite{grasp2k}, MCHF \cite{FroeseFischer1991}, \texttt{atompaw} \cite{tackettProjectorAugmentedWave2001}, \texttt{PEtot} \cite{Jia2013} and Elk \cite{elk}, we assert superiority by directly comparing against \texttt{dftatom}. \gls{dft} based formulations are always faster, due to the ability to skip the two particle exchange integral.
+For instance, a B-spline based Hartree-Fock solver \cite{zatsarinnyDBSR_HFBsplineDirac2016} reports, for a toy 3-electron model of Uranium (``Lithium like'', \texttt{2s(1)}), a time of 1.53 seconds without the Breit interaction while we demonstrate a full 29 state Uranium atom:

-The efficiency of the implementation, measured by wall time, was benchmarked against the state-of-the-art shooting-method code \texttt{dftatom}.
-For a DFT calculation of uranium converged to an accuracy of \(10^{-6}\) Hartree, \texttt{featom} shows a significant speedup for non-relativistic calculations and competitive performance for relativistic ones, validating the effectiveness of the chosen representations.
+solution in 0.36 seconds.
+Furthermore, we compare the wall time against the state-of-the-art shooting-method code \texttt{dftatom}.
+For this DFT calculation of uranium converged to an accuracy of \(10^{-6}\) Hartree, \texttt{featom} shows a significant speedup for non-relativistic calculations and competitive performance for relativistic ones, validating the effectiveness of the chosen representations.